 - Access HBO Only – This will provide you will access to only HBO content.
 If you choose a show or movie not available on HBO, the app will prompt you to upgrade to the HBO Max account.

-Considering HBO Max will cost the same most are currently paying for HBO Now, I don’t currently see a downside to taking the HBO Max option.
+Considering HBO Max costs the same most are currently paying for HBO Now, I don’t currently see a downside to taking the HBO Max option.
 Considering the price is paid monthly, you can cancel anytime.
 Therefore, there is no obvious way to get caught in a price hike trap.

 What If you Don’t Have a Device Supported by HBO Max